Kylie Jenner and Travis Scott Are Reportedly Taking a Break

 RELATED: Kris and Kylie Jenner’s Matching Work Bags Are Actually Super Rare

 Usually very public with their affections, the couple has been relatively quiet on their social media channels.
-Jenner hasn't posted any content with Scott since September 10.
-The two were posted plenty of photos from their over-the-top summer vacation and TMZ notes that Scott was noticeably absent from Justin Bieber and Hailey Baldwin's wedding.
+Jenner hasn't posted any content with Scott since Sept.
+10.

+The two did post plenty of photos from their over-the-top summer vacation a couple months back, but TMZ notes that Scott was noticeably absent from Justin Bieber and Hailey Baldwin's wedding.
 Rumors of Scott's infidelity circulated earlier this year, but he denied the accusations.
-He and Jenner seemed to be fine in the wake of the controversy, but TMZ's sources say that they're very much single now.
+He and Jenner seemed to be fine in the wake of the controversy, but TMZ's sources say that they're both very much single now.

-The two met at Coachella back in April 2017.
+The two met at Coachella back in April of 2017.
 Just a few months later, Jenner was pregnant and Stormi arrived in February 2018.
 Sources close to the pair say that they'll be keeping Stormi as their No. 1 priority and continue to co-parent together.
 And until we all get an official update on their relationship status, expect both of their feeds to stay pretty low-key.